gokudaisensei/conf-wms/README.md

 ## Setup

-Follow the below steps to setup and have the multi-part docker container running:
+Follow the below steps to setup and have the docker container running:

 1. Make sure Docker is installed.
 2. Clone the repo